jenessagordon/address-book/README.md

   - adding the desired information to the text fields labelled "Full name:", "Address:", "Phone number:", "Email:", "Birthday:", "Today's date:", "Location met:", and "Category that is one of 'family', 'friend', 'work', or 'other':", then
   - clicking the button labelled "Add Contact".
+If enough contacts are added, a scroll bar will appear so that you can still view all the contacts you've added.
 - You can generate the second required event by:
   - entering the exact full name of the contact you wish to remove into the text field labelled "Delete the contact with the following full name: (press enter)", then